keu/docs/software_versioned_docs/version-0.23/overview.md

 ## Customizing Your Installation

-Because the platform uses Helm, it's easy to customize your Astronomer installation.
+Because the platform uses Helm, it's easy to customize your Software installation.
 Below are some guides for most common customizations:

 * [Integrating Auth Systems](integrate-auth-system.md)
 * [Configuring Resources with Helm](manage-platform-users.md)